 The quarters have disappeared, and historically appears it has only been cleaned once in November of 2015.
 When the cleaning began, I don’t think they realized what they were getting into.
 There were several inches of gum stuck to the wall with the deterioration of the brick happening underneath.
 They scraped and steam cleaned the walls for weeks, it took 130 hours to clean the wall.
 The next month, you could hardly tell that it had been cleaned as loads of tourists came to take part in the mastication party.

 Selfies abound and I just couldn’t bring myself to participate in this right of passage.
 My medical background and the roiling stomach and heebie-jeebies I was experiencing from this disgusting attraction made taking photos of the pretty girls taking selfies totally adequate.
-Needless to say, I took the obligatory photos at the wall and then told Tim I was ready to move on.
-(Still get a lump in my throat thinking about this).
+Needless to say, I took the obligatory photos at the wall and then told Tim I was ready to move on. (

 As you make your way up the slope and take a right up towards Pike Avenue, you will see artistic ‘posts’ of different artistic events located in town.
 SO MANY COLORS!
 I WAS DYING!
 Turn around and appreciate Ghost Alley Espresso, this lovely coffee shop was formerly the first Public Male Restroom (for my UK readers… the Loo).
 Yep, go in and help yourself to a brown cuppa coffee and think of how many…….never mind….just enjoy your coffee.